 - Will Aldenberg '18

 Jennifer Barrette Trainor earned a bachelor's degree from the S.I.
 Newhouse School of Public Communications at Syracuse University.
-She is currently the Senior Director of Marketing at the non-profit organization Plan International USA.
-For the 15 years prior, she held marketing roles in the financial services industry, at institutions such as Fidelity Investments and Citizens Bank.
-Jennifer's two sons, Noah and Owen now attend Marianapolis and she is excited to watch them follow in her footsteps.
-Jennifer lives in Danielson and enjoys concerts, reading, Red Sox baseball, and travel, most recently having been to Indonesia to learn more about Plan's work there.
+She is currently Chief Marketing Officer at the non-profit organization Plan International USA, which focuses on girls’ rights and gender equality issues globally.
+For the 15 years prior, Jennifer held marketing roles in the financial services industry, at institutions such as Fidelity Investments and Citizens Bank.
+Jennifer's two sons, Noah and Owen are also Marianapolis graduates and now attend the University of South Carolina and the University of Colorado, Boulder, respectively.
+Jennifer lives in Franklin, MA and enjoys concerts, reading, Red Sox baseball, and travel.
+Her most exciting trips to date were to Indonesia for work and Australia for pleasure.

 Paul Lango earned his bachelor’s and two master’s degrees from Worcester State College.
 Paul has worked in the Webster (MA) public school system since 1973 in various roles ranging from elementary teacher to student information administrator.
 He has also taught as an adjunct professor at both Quinsigamond Community College and Nichols College and taught computer science at Marianapolis from 2008-2010.
 In addition to teaching, Paul has coached cross-country and track at the high school and college levels.
 Off the field, Paul has been elected Grand Knight for the Knight’s of Columbus Council, was inducted into the Bartlett High School (Webster, MA) Athletic Hall of Fame and has served on a mission trip to Arusha, Tanzania.